Community college

-A community college is a type of educational institution.
-The term can have different meanings in different countries: many community colleges have an "open enrollment" for students who have graduated from high school (also known as senior secondary school or upper secondary school).
+A community college is a type of undergraduate higher education institution, generally leading to an associate degree, certificate, or diploma.
+The term can have different meanings in different countries: many community colleges have an open enrollment policy for students who have graduated from high school, also known as senior secondary school or upper secondary school.
 The term usually refers to a higher educational institution that provides workforce education and college transfer academic programs.
 Some institutions maintain athletic teams and dormitories similar to their university counterparts.

 Australia

-In Australia, the term "community college" refers to small private businesses running short (e.g. 6 weeks) courses generally of a self-improvement or hobbyist nature.
-Equivalent to the American notion of community colleges are Tertiary and Further Education colleges or TAFEs; these are institutions regulated mostly at state and territory level.
+In Australia, the term "community college" refers to small private businesses running short (e.g. six weeks) courses generally of a self-improvement or hobbyist nature.
+Equivalent to the American notion of community colleges are Technical and Further Education colleges or TAFEs; these are institutions regulated mostly at state and territory level.
 There are also an increasing number of private providers colloquially called "colleges".

 TAFEs and other providers carry on the tradition of adult education, which was established in Australia around the mid-19th century, when evening classes were held to help adults enhance their numeracy and literacy skills.
 Most Australian universities can also be traced back to such forerunners, although obtaining a university charter has always changed their nature.
 In TAFEs and colleges today, courses are designed for personal development of an individual or for employment outcomes.
 Educational programs cover a variety of topics such as arts, languages, business and lifestyle.
 They usually are scheduled to run two, three or four days of the week, depending on the level of the course undertaken.
 A Certificate I may only run for 4 hours twice a week for a term of 9 weeks.
 A full-time Diploma course might have classes 4 days per week for a year (36 weeks).
 Some courses may be offered in the evenings or weekends to accommodate people working full-time.
 Funding for colleges may come from government grants and course fees.
-Many are not-for-profit organisations.
+Many are not-for-profit organizations.
 Such TAFES are located in metropolitan, regional and rural locations of Australia.